Molla-Adugna/power-bi-dashboard-portfolio-project/project1/README.md

 ## Dashboard Overview

-*This report is splitted into two distinct pages to provide both a high-level summary and a detailed analysis.*
+*This report is splitted into two distinct pages to provide both a high-level summary and a drill through (a detailed analysis).*

 ### Page 1: High-Level Market View